JacobStephens2/15-east-creative-website/src/content/team.md

 # about us.

-We are a creative team that meets product needs.
+We are a creative team that meets product&nbsp;needs.